kauschade/kauschade/README.md

 ### About Me
 I'm a Fullstack Developer from Brazil passionate about creating meaningful projects and solving problems.
 Additionally, I work as a Web Developer at [Sisplan Sistemas](https://sisplansistemas.com.br) 🇧🇷.
 I'm currently working on my biggest project.
-Check it out by clicking [here](https://ecomonitor.devkau.com) 💙 (this project has no connection with Sisplan Sistemas)
+Check it out by clicking [here](https://ecomonitor.devkau.com) 💙 (‼️this project has no connection with Sisplan Sistemas)

 ## 💻 Languages
 [![languages](https://skillicons.dev/icons?i=react,js,ts,cs,nodejs,php)](https://skillicons.dev)